Land Sale Procedures

 After these items are received by the TLO, a Contract will be issued to the purchaser.

-Personal checks or credit cards may be used for the payments submitted with the Declaration of Intent.
-If a personal check is returned for non-sufficient funds, the purchaser will forfeit the original bid deposit and lose the opportunity to purchase the parcel.
-The TLO’s policy is to issue a Contract or Quitclaim Deed after the payment has cleared.
-If a cashier’s check, money order, or credit card is used, processing will be initiated sooner.
+A cashier’s check, money order, credit card, or personal check may be used for the payments submitted with the Declaration of Intent Form.
+Please note, if paying with a personal check the process may take longer.
+Additionally, if a personal check is returned for non-sufficient funds, the purchaser will forfeit the original bid deposit and lose the opportunity to purchase the parcel.

-The Purchaser may elect to have monthly, quarterly, or annual payments.
-The first payment under a monthly payment schedule will be due within 30 days of the effective date of the Contract.
-The first payment under a quarterly payment schedule will be due three months after the effective date of the Contract.
-The first payment under an annual contract will be due 12 months after the effective date of the Contract.
-View a sample of the TLO’s Contract for the Sale of Real-Property.
+The purchaser under contract may elect to have monthly, quarterly, or annual payments.
+The first payment under a monthly payment schedule will be due within 30 days of the effective date of the contract.
+The first payment under a quarterly payment schedule will be due three months after the effective date of the contract.
+The first payment under an annual contract will be due 12 months after the effective date of the contract.
+View a sample of the TLO’s Contract for the Sale of Real Property.

 Principal and interest payments will be set on a level-payment basis over a period of not more than 20 years according to the following financed principal amounts: